ShubhXCode24/Currency-Converter/README.md

 1. User enters the amount
 2. Chooses **From** and **To** currencies
 3. App fetches latest conversion rate
-4. Final converted value screen par instantly show hota hai
+4. The final converted value is displayed instantly on the screen
-5. Country flags currency ke according auto-change ho jaati hain
+5. Country flags automatically update according to the selected currency

 ---